bhsgsh10/foursquare_placesAPI_documentation/API Manual.md

 ## Official documenation

-The original documentation of the API can be found at:
+The official documentation of the API can be found at:

 https://developer.foursquare.com/docs/api/venues/explore